Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 ## Background

-This is an eCommerce Database Analytics Project for a start-up, an online retailer which has just launched their first product.
-We'll analyze the company's 4 years website and order data.
+This is an eCommerce website data analysis project for an online retailer using their website data of 3 years (2012 Mar - 2015 May), from the date they launched their first product to 3 years later when they have 4 signature product.

+We will use six related tables, which contain eCommerce data about:

+- Website Activity
+- Products
+- Orders and Refunds

+We'll use MySQL to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.

+- Scale of the database: 6 related tables, which contain more than 1,735,000 rows in total.

 ## Goals